HMS Tetrarch (N77): Sinking

 Tetrach sailed from Malta on 26 October 1941 for a refit in Britain, via Gibraltar.
 She failed to arrive in Gibraltar on 2 November and was declared overdue.
 Her route passed through a known minefield.
 On Monday 27 she communicated with P34, which was in the same area.
 This was the last contact with the submarine.
 She is presumed lost to Italian mines off Capo Granditola, Sicily, Italy in late October 1941.

 Norman Walton, who later became the sole survivor of the sinking of HMS Neptune had visited the ship prior to its sailing to celebrate the birthday of a member of the Tetrarch, and upon realising it had sailed, he leapt off the ship and swam back to shore.
-His name had been added to the ships roll as it left port, and after the ship vanished his parents were mistakenly notified he was missing in action.
+His name had been added to the ship's roll as it left port, and after the ship vanished his parents were mistakenly notified he was missing in action.